nyxgeek/antiflock/README.md

 # antiflock
-anti-flock stickers you can print
+anti-flock stickers you can print on a thermal shipping label

 ## Flock Camera Notice 4x6